Special Educational Needs and Disabilities (SEND) can sometimes relate to a child's health and development.

 Your child’s health or development

-If your child is primary school age (5 - 11 years) you should discuss any health concerns you may have with your health visitor or GP.
+If your child is secondary school age (11 - 16 years) you should discuss any health concerns you may have with your health visitor or GP.

 Your child’s speech, language and communication skills